nataliehitchcock/List-Pagination-and-Filtering_Project-2/README.md

  List Pagination and Filtering:
 This is Natalie Hitchcock's Pagination and Filtering Project 2.

 This JavaScript program takes a list of students and paginates the list into 10 records per page.
+I am hoping to achieve meets expectations on this project.